-The History program at Lake Tahoe Community College helps students improve their reading comprehension, and analytical thinking and writing skills.
+The History program at Lake Tahoe Community College helps students improve their reading comprehension and analytical thinking and writing skills.
 Studying History also helps to foster a deeper understanding of the human condition in all its complexity.
 History is more than just a chronological list of events cohesively linked together in a palatable narrative.
 It is often layered and confounding because humans are complicated beings engaged in a perpetual struggle for power and control over the world around us.
 We cooperate and compete.
 We build and destroy.
 We incorporate and alienate.
-Our narrative is composed of consistency and contradiction, awareness and ignorance, fairness and injustice – and we have a social responsibility to address all of this.
+Our narrative is composed of consistency and contradiction, awareness and ignorance, fairness and injustice – and we have a responsibility to address this.

 Students interested in studying History at LTCC can earn an AA degree in Social Science, which requires coursework in History, Psychology, and Political Science.
 You'll also be exposed to classes in Sociology, Anthropology, Business, Criminal Justice, and more, providing a well-rounded education.